-Join K-12 educators nationwide to bring hands-on learning with Barobo Linkbots, Arduino, and Raspberry Pi to your classroom, makerspace, or afterschool program
+Join K-12 educators nationwide to bring hands-on learning with Barobo programming applications and Linkbots, Arduino, and Raspberry Pi to your classroom, makerspace, or afterschool program

 “Excellent program.
 I really enjoyed learning to integrate Algebra into coding.
 It makes a lot of sense, I didn’t know it was possible to just jump in and teach robotics but now I feel confident.
 I love the support we received; I can’t stop thinking of different ways of teaching my classes with robotics and programming.”